 Protect Your Home

 Basic Home Protection

 In the winter, have someone shovel the walk and driveway.
-Maybe even offer your driveway to a neighbour who needs an extra parking spot.
-Have someone collect the mail, (and junk-mail), and cancel newspaper deliveries.
-(In the summer months, have someone cut the grass, water the lawn and shrubs.)
+You could even offer your driveway to a neighbour who needs an extra parking spot.
+Have someone collect the mail, (junk-mail & newspapers).

-These are very basic steps, and may NOT be sufficient for protecting your property when you leave on a winter vacation.
-Of course, I’m talking about protecting the house from the bitterly cold temperatures.
-Which brings us to the 2nd level of protection:
+These are very basic steps, and may NOT be enough to protect your property when you leave on a winter vacation.
+Of course, I’m talking about protecting the house from the brutal temperatures.

 Gold-Level Home Protection in the Winter

-The real danger is that of pipes freezing, bursting and flooding the home, from inside the walls.
+The real danger is that of pipes freezing, bursting and flooding the home.
 The issue can then become even worse, if the homeowner learns that he has not done everything he was required to do.
 It’s important to check with your insurance company to see what steps you need to take to protect your home.

 One thing the home-owner can do is install a Wi-Fi thermostat.
-With this, the owner can see the temperature in their home from anywhere in the world, so long as they have an internet connection.
-The downside is that you must maintain internet service in your house, so when you are gone for 6 months, that will be an added expense.
+With this, the owner can see the temperature in their home from anywhere in the world.
+To do this, there has to be an active internet connection.
+The owner will have to check on the home temperatures via an app.
 But the peace of mind it offers may well be worth the added cost.

 The Ultimate Way to Protect Your Home